prime31/Nez/README.md

 Setup
 ==========
+### Quick version:

+- clone or download the Nez repository
+- add the Nez-PCL/Nez.csproj project to your solution and add a reference to it in your main project
+- copy or link the DefaultContent/NezDefaultBMFont.xnb file to your projects Content/nez folder.
+Make sure the "Copy to output directory" property is set so it ends up in your bin folder!
+- make your main Game class (Game1.cs in a default project) subclass Core and call it's constructor

+### (optional) Pipeline Tool setup for access to the Nez Pipeline importers

+- add the Nez.PipelineImporter/Nez.PipelineImporter.csproj project to your solution
+- open the Nez.PipelineImporter references dialog and add a reference to the Nez project
+- build the Nez.PipelineImporter project to generate the DLLs
+- open the Pipeline Tool by double-clicking your Content.mgcb file and add references to PipelineImporter.dll, Ionic.ZLib.dll and Newtonsoft.Json.dll

 All Nez shaders are compiled for OpenGL.
 If you are on Windows make sure you start from a DesktopGL template, not DirectX!
 Nez only supports OpenGL out of the box to keep things compatible accross Android/iOS/Mac/Linux/Windows.
-Nez needs to have the DefaultContent/NezDefaultBMFont.xnb file copied or linked in your project's Content/nez folder.
-It sets up the font as the default for all text in it's debug console and for your own use.
-If you intend to use any of the built in Effects or PostProcessors you should also copy or link the DefaultContent/effects folder contents into your projects Content/nez/effects folder.
-Be sure to set the Build Action to Content so they get copied into your compiled game.
-Your Game class should then subclass Core and call it's constructor.
+The reason Nez needs the NezDefaultBMFont.xnb in your project is so that it has a font to use for the debug console and inspector.

+If you intend to use any of the built in Effects or PostProcessors you should also copy or link the DefaultContent/effects folder into your projects Content/nez/effects folder.
+Be sure to set the Build Action to Content and enable the "Copy to output directory" property so they get copied into your compiled game.